arunammisetty/port-scanner-gui/README.md

-# Network Port Scanner GUI
+# Network Port Scanner with GUI

-A simple and lightweight **port scanner web application** built using **Python** and **Streamlit**.
-It allows users to input a target IP address and scan a range of ports to determine which are open or closed.
+This is a simple port scanner created with **Python** and **Tkinter** for the graphical user interface (GUI).
+It allows users to scan a range of ports on a target IP address to check whether each port is open or closed.

 ## Features

-- Input target IP address and custom port range
+- Input a target IP address and port range (start and end ports)
-- Scan ports directly from a web browser
+- Start scanning with a button click
-- Display real-time results with port status
+- View results in real-time in a listbox
-- Easy to set up and run locally
+- Simple and easy-to-use GUI

 ---